jhrahman/AI-prompt-engineering-ops-support/README.md

 ```

 ### 2. Introduction to LLMs (10 mins)
-- What is an LLM?
+- What is an LLM(Large Language Model?
 - Difference: AI vs ML vs LLMs
 - Examples: GPT, Claude, Gemini, Llama
-- Which one to use:
+- Which one to use when:
   - GPT → general-purpose
   - Claude → summarization
   - Gemini → Google ecosystem